Loops in exceptional field theory: Feynman amplitudes in exceptional field theory

-Although all \textit{local} interactions are between fields satisfying the strong section constraint, there are 4-point tree-level amplitudes that violate it globally.
+Although all \textit{local} interactions are between $\tfrac12$-BPS fields satisfying the strong section constraint, there are 4-point tree-level amplitudes that violate it globally.
 Consider for example four component charge vectors $\Gamma = ( n_1,n_2,n_3,n^{12})$, where it is understood that all the other charge components vanish.
 One can have non-zero 4-point amplitudes with the charges \xshift{5} \xmin{1} \ymin{-2} \be

 \ee which corresponds to the scattering of two 11-dimensional Kaluza--Klein states into two type IIB supergravity Kaluza--Klein states.
 This is an explicit example of the statement below~\eqref{3-point} that fields not interacting directly can violate a given solution of the section constraint.
+As discussed before, unitarity requires also contributions to this process in the other channels involving an intermediate $\tfrac14$-BPS state.

 In $D=4$ dimensions one can have even more extravagant scatterings at 5-point, with $\Gamma=(n_1,n^{23},n^{12345},n^{1,1234567})$, \be